Seattle Knob and Tube Rewiring Service

 1. Evaluate

-We review visible wiring conditions, outlets, panel condition, access areas, and known problem locations.
+Our team reviews visible wiring conditions, outlets, panel condition, access areas, and known problem locations.

 2. Identify

-We look for where knob-and-tube wiring appears active and where the home may have mixed-era wiring.
+Next, the electrician checks where knob-and-tube wiring appears active and where the home may have mixed-era wiring.

 3. Plan